GPGamer98/gpgamer98.github.io/spambot.md

 (none)

 ## Note: You need to have Python and pyautogui installed
-### To install pyautogui, in CMD you need to run this command:
+### To install pyautogui, in CMD you need to run this command: `pip install pyautogui`
-'''
-pip install pyautogui
-'''